mrioas/Transrofi/README.md

 # Introduction

+Development for desktop enviroment, such as Archlinux or other distros

 The easiest way to translate is from a shortcut, alternatively from the clipboard, but translate.sh consist of ways of translate:

 1. Calling rofi from a shortcut.